y12uc231/Awesome-Multilingual-LLM/README.md

 ### **In-Context Learning and Prompting Strategies** <a name="section1"></a>
 - [2024] [Boosting Many-to-Many Multilingual Translation Performance with Large Language Models via Prompt Strategies and Cross-Lingual Consistency Regularization (XConST)](https://arxiv.org/abs/2401.05861) by Pengzhi Gao et al.
-- [2023] [Stereotypes in Multilingual Large Language Models and Cross-Linguistic Leakage](https://dx.doi.org/10.48550/arXiv.2312.07141): Investigates the presence of stereotypes in multilingual LLMs and their cross-linguistic leakage, with an analysis of different languages' susceptibility.
 - [2023] [All Languages Matter: On the Multilingual Safety of Large Language Models](https://dx.doi.org/10.48550/arXiv.2310.00905): Develops a multilingual safety benchmark for LLMs, demonstrating the need for safety alignment in non-English languages.
 - [2023] [Multilingual Code Co-evolution using Large Language Models](https://dx.doi.org/10.1145/3611643.3616350): Discusses the co-evolution of code in multiple languages using LLMs.
 - [2023] [Prompting Large Language Models with Speech Recognition Abilities](https://dx.doi.org/10.48550/arXiv.2307.11795): Presents a method to enhance LLMs with multilingual speech recognition capabilities using a small audio encoder.